Bachelor of Arts (B.A.) in Music Overview

 - Arts administration

 Many of these positions require non-specific degrees, but the person holding a music degree will have an advantageous knowledge of the subject matter.
-Some employers in the general workplace also prefer to hire those with a music major, knowing the discipline and work ethic one must possess to complete such music programs.
+Some employers in the general workplace also prefer to hire those with a music degree, knowing the discipline and work ethic one must possess to complete such music programs.